We regularly meet once per week for chanting liturgy (gongyo) and meditation service.

 Check the Calendar for Dharma talk topics, schedule changes, and special events such as retreats, potlucks, and Sangha outings.

 An ordained person is available to perform weddings, funerals, and more.
+LGBTQ welcoming and affirming.
 Please contact us for information.
-We are LGBTQIA affirming and inclusive.

 Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
-Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin (training center) in Canaan, NY.
-The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji on Mt.
-Hiei in Japan (Tendai’s worldwide headquarters).
+Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin in Canaan, NY.
+The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji, Tendai’s worldwide headquarters on Mt.
+Hiei in Japan.

-In 2008, the Washington Tendai Sangha moved to space at the Unitarian Universalist Church of Arlington.
-Our weekly shikan (meditation) services continued there until July 2017.
+In 2008, the Washington Tendai Sangha moved to a space at the Unitarian Universalist Church of Arlington.
+A weekly service of gongyo with shikan meditation would continue there until July 2017.

 In 2010, the sangha leadership passed to Rev. Jikan Daniel Anderson.